Who are we?

 High-visibility jackets and liveried motorcycles mean our riders are very visible to the public so it is essential that they behave with the utmost professionalism at all times.
 This contact is our opportunity to impress and so promote a positive image of motorcyclists and what we are doing for our community.

 If you are keen to get involved and to become a volunteer of the Cornwall Blood Bikes service we would be delighted to hear from you.
-We are always looking for volunteers to ride, to help with our fundraising initiatives, to coordinate our calls.
-We welcome any one who would like to be more involved by joining our committee.
+We are always looking for volunteers who hold an advanced riding qualification to ride, to coordinate our calls and to possibly help with our fundraising initiatives.

 We also hold bi-monthly volunteer meetings so if you would like to come along to meet us and understand a little more of who we are and what we do you are welcome to do so.
 Dates and venues are published on our events calendar.